fossasia/eventyay-tickets/doc/install/simple_docker.rst

 * A `MySQL`_ or `PostgreSQL`_ database server
 * A `redis`_ server

-We also recommend that you use a firewall, although this is not a pretix-specific recommendation.
+We also recommend that you use a firewall, although this is not a pretalx-specific recommendation.
 If you're new to Linux and firewalls, we recommend that you start with `ufw`_.

 .. note:: Please, do not run pretalx without HTTPS encryption.
 You'll handle user data and thanks to `Let's Encrypt`_